ziqinyeow/Depression-ML-Problem/README.md

 5. Random Forest (acc: 0.9017)
 6. Neural Network (acc: 0.9636)

-Accuracy and time of each model were being compared.
+The accuracy and time of each model were compared.

 Data source: [GitHub](https://github.com/patilgirish815/Depression_Detection_Using_Machine_Learning)